Join the Department of Interior's Office of Natural Resources Revenue!

 ONRR has been publically recognized for its royalty auditing work, receiving the highest possible rating from an independent peer review.
 The ONRR Denver Office has been recognized as one of the top places to work in the Denver Metropolitan area in 2012.

 The Department of the Interior is devoted to protecting and preserving the natural resources of this great nation, including National Parks, Landmarks, and the well-being of communities, including those of Native Americans, Alaska Natives, Native Hawaiians, and affiliated Islanders.

 The Office of Natural Resources Revenue is in search of a candidate to become an Auditor for the Office of Natural Resources Revenue (ONRR).
-The incumbent is responsible for the review, analysis, and audit of lessee, refiner, operator, and payor records covering mineral production and sales from Federal and/or Indian leases.
+The incumbent is responsible for identifying, analyzing, and resolving issues affecting compliance with laws or regulations related to mineral revenue acccounting.
 If this sounds like a match for your skills, please apply!

-This position is located in the Department of the Interior, Office of the Secretary, Office of Natural Resources Revenue (ONRR) in Houston, TX.
+This position is located in the Department of the Interior, Office of the Secretary, Office of Natural Resources Revenue (ONRR), State and Tribal Support, in Lakewood, Colorado.